-At Heterodox, we believe that by weaving together the best ideas from a range of perspectives, we can improve the quality of learning, research, and engagement within our broader society.
+At Heterodox Academy, we believe that by weaving together the best ideas from a range of perspectives, we can improve the quality of learning, research, and engagement within our broader society.
 Whether you’re interested in engaging with a community of peers, publishing your work, or sharing resources that have worked well for you, we want to hear your point of view.

 Join the Conversation